lpzraf/react-pictures-app/README.md

-## Teact Pictures App, an image search bar built with React JS
+## React Pictures App

+ An image search bar built with React JS.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 In the project directory, you can run: